patheticGeek/prjkt/README.md

 ```
 prjkt c -u patheticGeek/pg-nextjs-boilerplate -d my-new-project
 ```
-This will clone and remove git from the project
+This will clone and remove git from the project and run any actions if specified

 More options for create command:
 ```